Double Dragon (video game): Home computers

-Versions of Double Dragon have been produced for various other platforms as well.
 In 1989, Activision released versions of Double Dragon for the Atari 2600 and Atari 7800.
 In addition, home computer versions of the game were released for the Amiga, Atari ST, Commodore 64, ZX Spectrum, Amstrad CPC, and PC compatibles.
-Most were developed by UK-based Binary Designs aside from the PC port, which was developed by Arcadia Software.
+Most were developed by UK-based Binary Design aside from the PC port, which was developed by Arcadia Software.

+The Commodore 64 port of Double Dragon by Binary Design was heavily criticized for its poor quality.
+After a previous porting attempt had been abandoned by the original programming team, their replacements were given only six weeks by Virgin Mastertronic to port the entire game, resulting in a fatally rushed port that lacked almost all of the gameplay elements of the arcade game.
+The game also featured a visible gap between the characters' upper and lower bodies due to a poorly coded sprite multiplexer routine; the instruction manual included an apology message from the programming team for this visual artifact.

 Two different Amstrad CPC versions were produced: one was released for the CPC 6128 (128 kB RAM) based on the Amiga version, while the other was released for the CPC 464 (tape and 64 kB RAM) and was ported from the Sinclair version.
-In 1991, a second Commodore 64 version was released by Ocean Software unrelated to the earlier Binary Designs port.
+In 1991, a second Commodore 64 version was released by Ocean Software unrelated to the earlier Binary Design port.
 It came on a special 32k bank-switched cartridge and did not support two-player mode.

-The original Binary Design port of Double Dragon for the Commodore 64 was heavily criticized for its poor quality and is often considered one of the worst commercially released C64 games and one of the worst arcade conversions of all time.
-After a previous porting attempt had led the original programmers to abandon the team, Virgin Mastertronic (who had the rights to the Commodore 64 version) handed the task of salvaging the conversion to otherwise well-regarded programmer pair Ash and Dave.
-However, they were given only six weeks to port the entire game, resulting in a fatally rushed port that lacked almost all of the gameplay elements of the arcade game.
-Knowing the futility of their effort, they did not add their credits and only recently revealed their role in the port.
-Only two weapons (the whip and baseball bat) are available and backgrounds are static; the player cannot climb or jump on or interact with them, and the battle with the final boss at the end is absent.
-The game also featured a visible gap between the characters' upper and lower bodies due to a poorly coded sprite multiplexer routine; the instruction manual included an apology message from the programming team for this visual artifact.